What is gin? And what are the different types: London Dry, Navy, Old Tom, Pink, Sloe

 What is London Dry gin?

 First of all - you don’t have to make it in London for it to be called ‘London Dry’.
 Distilleries all over the world produce London Dry gin – including the York Gin distillery, 200 miles north of London.
 London Dry does have to be dry, though.
 The London Dry method of producing gin was perfected in the first half of the 19th century with the invention of the Coffey still, which allowed good quality gin to be produced much more easily than before.
 London Dry isn’t allowed to have any flavours added after the initial distillation.
 It must also be at least 37.5%ABV.
 The cheaper gins tend to be around this strength.
 York Gin London Dry is a whole 5.5% points higher than the minimum – at 42.5%, we found our ideal strength.
+We recommend that you buy some immediately.

 What is Navy Strength gin?

 ‘Navy Strength’ has come to be recognised as a higher proof gin than a company’s standard gin.
 It averages at around 57%.
 This is apparently the strength at which gunpowder can still be fired if it gets soaked with gin.
 There are lots of myths and fables and legends about the origins of Navy Strength gin – we’re not convinced about any of them.
 One thing we are sure of – York Gin Outlaw Navy Strength won a Double Gold at the San Francisco Spirits Competition, making it one of the best gins in the world.
+Add this to your shopping basket - and you'll thank us.
+It really is superb!

 What is Old Tom gin?

 Old Tom gin is a sweetened gin - originally popularised in the Victorian era (19th Century) it was a way to disguise the - often questionable - quality of the drink.
 Today it is a far better drink - and a well-respected category of gin.
 We slightly sweeten our London Dry gin with a sugar syrup from the Michelin-starred Star Inn, Harome to make our Old Tom gin.
 This contains the Yorkshire Rose as well as other herbs from their kitchen garden.
 It’s a good one, winning major awards, including Best English Old Tom at the World Gin Awards 2020.
+Make this your third purchase - and you'll have our three classic gold award-winning gins on your shelf in no time.

 What is Sloe Gin?